lmas/thesis/thesis.typ

 as introduced by _Yeh et al._ @yeh, which is a family of algorithms used for detecting discord anomalies, among other uses.
-// Can't fix warnings in a quote.
 They also note that "time series discords are known to be very competitive as novelty/anomaly detectors."

-The Matrix Profile is a simple algorithm with claims of being easily scaleable
+The Matrix Profile is a simple algorithm with claims of being easily scale-able
 @yeh and as such might offer a more performant alternative to machine learning models or other artificial intelligence solutions that are popular as of today.
 And since it doesn't require a heavy processing model, it might be able to run